Updated: May 5

-Summer learning is very important.
-We take it seriously for two reasons: (1) there’s a worry that many families have that their children didn’t learn enough during the year and (2) summer learning loss truly can happen.
+We know summer learning is important because (1) there’s a worry that many families have that their children didn’t learn enough during the year and (2) summer learning loss truly can happen.
 There’s lots of research out there to prove the second one.
 Though the first one might be only a worry, it still keeps many people up at night!
 The answer: Summer activities for kids that make them feel excited about learning!

 In this blog, we highlight how to create the perfect learning experience for kids in the summertime.
 We call this The 10 Ingredients for Summer Learning!

-First, we identify all of the challenges that can prevent fun, summer learning from happening.
-Next, we present how to ensure you have exceptional summer activities for kids.
-This includes an inside look at the exact approach used in the Thoughtful Play Summer Series (for ages 4-7) and how it is designed to strike the perfect balance between learning and play.
+First, we identify all of the challenges that can prevent fun, summer learning from happening and how to overcome these!
+Next, we present how to ensure you have exceptional summer activities for your kids.
+This includes an inside look at the exact approach used in the Thoughtful Play Summer Curriculum (for ages 4-6) and how it is designed to strike the perfect balance between learning and play.

 Use the ideas included here to ignite your summer learning plans!